-Since these intermediaries listed above, except for brokers, are entitled to act as intermediaries for the conclusion of insurance contracts on behalf of insurance companies, licensed branches and SASTI providers, they are responsible for loss incurred by customers because of improper actions of intermediaries during the solicitation of insurance.
+Because these intermediaries listed above, except for brokers, are entitled to act as intermediaries for the conclusion of insurance contracts on behalf of insurance companies, licensed branches and SASTI providers, they are responsible for loss incurred by customers owing to improper actions of intermediaries during the solicitation of insurance.

 Brokers are independent from insurance companies.
 If a customer incurs loss because of the improper action of a broker, insurance companies are not responsible for the loss and the broker must indemnify the customer for the loss.
 Therefore, to ensure the resources to indemnify customers against loss, the IBA requires brokers to:

 - deposit a security deposit with the deposit office;

 - conclude a contract with a security provider stipulating that a required amount of security deposit be lodged by the security provider for the account of the broker, by order of the PM; or

 - conclude a broker's liability insurance contract (in this case, brokers are required to ensure the resources of at least ¥20 million by the means listed in points (a) or (b), or both).

 Japanese insurance companies

 Insurance companies must obtain from the PM either a life insurance business licence or a non-life insurance business licence.